masikol/kromsatel/README.md

 3) Discriminate reads coming from major, minor, and non-specific amplicons (see the picture below, TODO).

-4) Split chimeric reads into consistent fragments (only Nanopore reads).
+4) Split chimeric reads into consistent fragments (only long reads).

 ## Dependencies